vikashhem/natours-updated/readme.md

-# Natours Application is ready!!!
+# Natours || Tour Booking App

-Created with Node.js, Express.js, Mongodb, Mongoose in Jonas Schmedtmann's course on Udemy.com

-You can do the following actions on the Natours website:
+Built using modern technologies: node.js, express, mongoDB, mongoose and friends 😊 You can do the following actions on the Natours website:

 - log in and signup with email
 - upload your photo
 - update passwords and emails
-- book a tour with stripe(fake transaction)
+- book a tour with stripe(
 - get an email after sign up by mukhammadalime@gmail.com

-I added following additional features to the project:

 - Signup
 - Implement restriction that users can only review a tour they have already booked